Hercules Cycle and Motor Company

 The Hercules Cycle and Motor Company Limited was a British bicycle manufacturer founded on 9 September 1910 in Aston in England.

 The name Hercules was chosen for its associations of durability and robustness.
 The company was founded by Edmund and Harry Crane and started life in Coventry Street, Birmingham, England, initially producing 25 bicycles a week.
+Sir Edmund Crane was chairman of the Birmingham and District Football League between 1934 and 1939.

 History

 Crane's parents bought the Petros Cycle Company which was subsequently managed by Edmund's mother, Edith.
 Their children, Harry and Ted, left school at 14 and helped their parents with the business.
 In 1906, Jack Crane was declared bankrupt and the family moved to Lightwoods Hill, where they sold bikes at auctions.
 The bankruptcy finding meant they were bought in the mother's name and sold to the sons even though she had also been made bankrupt.

 In 1911, Harry and Ted rented a derelict house in Coventry Street, using a name they had already registered in 1910, the Hercules Cycle and Motor Company.
 Harry assembled bicycles while Ted cycled around Birmingham for parts.
 Ted had problems selling because of fierce competition but soon made progress, trading on low price and high quality.
 Production outgrew the site and bikes were packed on the pavement.
 The brothers went from 25 to 70 bicycles a week within six months.
 They moved to a house with a yard in Conybere Street.
 It had 10 workers.
 Within a few months, production had doubled and the company moved to larger premises in Conybere Street, Highgate.